heartbeatgmbh/sdk-partner-api/README.md

 ## Installation

-In order to you use to library composer is required.
+In order to use this library composer is required.

 ```sh
 composer require heartbeat/sdk-partner-api